Film Spoilers and

 During an immediate courtroom trial in which Beachum thought he had a 'foolproof' open-and-shut attempted murder case (with a weapon and a signed confession), Crawford represented himself, and challenged Beachum before the trial: "You look closely enough, you'll find everything has a weak spot where it can break, sooner or later" -

-Jennifer was the sole witness who could testify against Crawford, but hopes of her testifying against her husband vanished when he threatened to use his 'health care proxy,' and he ordered her removed or unplugged from life support.
+Jennifer was the sole witness who could testify against her husband Crawford (who had shot her), but hopes of her testifying against him vanished when Crawford threatened to use his 'health care proxy,' and he ordered her removed or unplugged from life support.
 Beachum worried: "This man's gonna kill his wife."
-Beachum secured a court order to stop the disconnection, and delivered it to the medical center just as Jennifer was flat-lining - and he was unsuccessful in halting her death.
+Beachum secured a court order to stop the disconnection, and delivered it to the medical center just as Jennifer was flat-lining - he was unsuccessful in halting her death.
 Beachum was tipped off to the possibility of two identical guns (used by Nunally and Crawford) when he accidentally picked up the cellphone of his assistant.

 Beachum walked outside, where police had been listening in, and Crawford was subsequently charged with murder.
 As the film concluded, once again, Beachum was back in court trying Crawford for the new crime.

 The Gun - Switching the Evidence